revolution-messaging/revere-apis/RevereMobile.md

 Status: 500
 ```
 * * *
-Use this method to retrieve all ZIP codes within a radius of another ZIP code.
+**Use this method** to retrieve all ZIP codes within a radius of another ZIP code.
 The response from this endpoint is usually used to build a filter for subscribers near a certain location.
 ```
 GET /v1/filter/zipcode
 ```
 ##### Response
 ```
 Status: 200
-[Geospatial][]
+{
+    "centerZipcode": "20036",
+    "radius": "50",
+    "zipcodes": [
+        "17329",
+        "17331",
+        "17332
+    ]
+}
 ```
 ##### Response
 ```